GrahamCHill/Projection/readme.md

 companies to ensure that applicant CVs are compliant with their standards.

 ## Usage
-To use the CV Quality Scanner, you can run the shell or batch script provided in the repository.
+To use Projection, you can run the shell or batch script provided in the repository.
 The script will load a frontend interface that allows you to upload a CV file and scan it for quality issues.
 The script will also provide feedback on how to improve the CV and increase its chances of getting hired.

 ## Requirements
-The CV Quality Scanner requires that you have signed up for an account with Groq (or another AI provider) and have obtained an API key.
+Projection requires that you have signed up for an account with Groq (or another AI provider) and have obtained an API key.
 You will need to set the `GROQ_API_KEY` environment variable to your API key before running the script.
 You can do this by creating a `.env` file in the project root directory with the following content:
 ```